-I do believe that there is only one way to God (Jesus).
+I do believe Jesus is the only way to God (John 14:6).
 However, I also believe that there are many methods available to learn about and worship God.
 As long as the worship and learning is done in spirit and in truth (John 4:23-24) I am generally pretty cool with it.

-It’s just that I (like most Christians) gravitate towards the familiar and comfortable and the Evangelical world is familiar and comfortable to me.
+That being said.
+I, like most human beings gravitate towards the familiar and comfortable and the Evangelical world is familiar and comfortable to me.

 I became a Christian in a Protestant Evangelical Church and over the years I have come to appreciate (for the most part, more on this later) the no-frills approach to Christianity that Protestant Evangelicalism offers.

 Back in the day I was the executive director of a Pregnancy Care Center in a small town.
 One of my responsibilities was to visit the Churches that supported our ministry at least once a year and update them on our progress.
 As a result I have attended just about every classification of Christian church imaginable.
 From Catholic to Baptist to Pentecostal, if a denomination worships Jesus and supports pro-life causes I have probably had the pleasure of worshipping there at least once.